Mugilan-Codes/au-placements-app/README.md

   - [React-Navigation Themes](https://reactnavigation.org/docs/themes/)
 - Display Error Messages from the Backend
 - Add a bookmark feature to save listings
-- Make Modal as a Component instead of a screen covering the whole page.
 - Use Modal to add Marks and Education.
 - Reduce Load Time and add Loading Screens